 The ACS FILMLAND: Arkansas Program consists of selections made by a group of Arkansas Filmmakers and Film lovers selected by our Arkansas Program Committee to judge open submissions of films made by Arkansans or made in Arkansas.
 The Arkansas Program is not competitive in nature with the exception of an audience award which will be awarded annually at Filmland.

-Sponsors of the ACS receive the following perks during FilmLand:
+2020 Sponsors of ACS receive the following perks during FILMLAND:

 Depending on your level of contribution, sponsors can also receive:

 Questions on how to claim your tickets?
 Email: Jacqueline@arkansascinemasociety.org